bates64/scratchext2/README.md

 Ask GrannyCookies to be added as collaborator on [Scratch.](http://scratch.mit.edu/users/GrannyCookies/)

 ##News
 - Got .zip releases going.
-So you can pretty much find out the sourcecode by pressing the releases button at the top of this repositry.
+To download past sourcecode press the "releases" button at the top of this repository.
-- Any other news can be listed